 Inpatient – has a severe addiction that has compromised health and employment.

 - Treatment is residential, inside a secure facility; leaving the facility and contact with outsiders are severely restricted so the individual has no opportunities to receive contraband or sneak out and drink.
+The patient has to follow the typical rehab schedule.

 - The patient receives medically supervised withdrawal from the effects of alcohol abuse 24/7.
 Vital signs are taken hourly and the patient is constantly observed and attended to by medical professionals.